Ogun State: Electoral system

 The governor of the state is selected using a modified two-round system.
-To be elected in the first round, a candidate must receive the plurality of the vote and over 25% of the vote in at least two -third of the State local government Areas.
-If no candidate passes threshold, a second round will be held between the top candidate and the next candidate to have received a plurality of votes in the highest number of local government Areas.
+To be elected in the first round, a candidate must receive the plurality of the vote and over 25% of the vote in at least two -third of the State local government areas.
+If no candidate passes threshold, a second round will be held between the top candidate and the next candidate to have received a plurality of votes in the highest number of local government areas.

 Governor

-The current governor is Prince Dapo Abiodun, a member of the All Progressives Congress (APC), who heads the Executive Council of Ogun State.
+As of 2020, the governor was Prince Dapo Abiodun, a member of the All Progressives Congress (APC), who headed the Executive Council of Ogun State.
 On Wednesday 29 May 2019, Dapo Abiodun was sworn in as the fifth Governor of the State at the MKO Abiola Stadium, Kuto, Abeokuta.
-He was re-elected for a second term in office by March 2023.
+He was re-elected for a second term in office in March 2023.

-Local government areas
+Senatorial districts

 Ogun State is divided into three senatorial districts: